10 Reasons to Shoot Kodak Ultramax 400 (+50 Sample Photos)

 When loading up a roll and we don’t know exactly what we’ll be shooting, you can bet that we’re going to reach for a 400 speed film of some variety.

-8. Kodak Ultramax 400 has a relatively fine grain, appreciated by many photographers.
+8. Kodak Ultramax 400 has a relatively fine grain for a consumer-grade film.

 “Relatively” is the key word here.
 If you’re comparing Ultramax 400 vs Portra 400, there’s no question that the professional, more expensive choice will have a finer grain.
 Same goes for film stocks with a lower ASA rating, even Kodak Gold 200.